DNA Results for Rowden/Rowdon

 When the genetic signatures of two of more individuals with identical or similarly spelled surnames match, then it can be assumed that they share a common ancestor within a recent number of generations.
 The closeness of the match will depend on the number of markers used in the test and the degree of agreement between the results.
 A more complete description may be found at the FTDNA website.

-If you have become a member of the Rowden DNA project and received your test results they will be included in the list below.
+If you are a Rowden, a member of the Rowden DNA project and have received your test results they will be included in the list below.
 If you have also created a profile at this website, then when logged-in your own results line will be shown with a red background.

 Region 1 - Group A

-Those represented by this group have ancestors who lived in the region around north Dartmoor, near the village of Bow in Devon.
-The results of the first two individuals show an exact match on all 37 markers (genetic distance of zero) indicating that they have a common male ancestor in recent generations.
-The last three individuals have just one marker with a difference of one unit from the preceeding two.
-There is a 99% probability that the common ancestor of all individuals in these septs lived within the last 10 generations, in the time of the 17th century.
-Although the families of these fives males all originate in Devon, they currently appear in four separate septs.
-The next task will be to find the paper trail evidence for their common parent.
+Those represented by this group have ancestors who lived in the region just north of Dartmoor, near the village of Bow in Devon.
+The results of the first 2 individuals show an exact match on all 37 markers (genetic distance of zero) indicating that they have a common male ancestor in recent generations.
+The other 4 individuals have just 1 marker with a difference of one unit from the preceeding two.
+There is a 99% probability that the common ancestor of all individuals in this group lived within the last 10 generations, in the time of the 17th century.
+Although the families of these 6 males all originate in Devon, they currently appear in 5 separate septs.
+The next task is to find the paper trail evidence for their common parent thus combining them into one larger family.

 Region 1 - Group B